Farthinghoe: Buildings

 The parish church is dedicated to St Michael and of 13th-century origin.
 There are monuments to Henrietta and Catherine Rush (d.1801) and George Rush (d.1806).
 This is by the celebrated London sculptor, Charles Regnart.

 Other buildings of note are Abbey Lodge west of the church, believed to be 1581 and Farthinghoe Lodge about 1 mile south west.
+The village hall on Cockley Road.

 Most of the village is a conservation area.

 Farthinghoe railway station closed completely in 1963.

 Facilities

 The village primary school is Farthinghoe County Primary School.
+Sound and air pollution caused by the traffic along with speeding is a major concern to the pupils of the school.

 There is a pub The Fox in Baker Street.

 Transport

 The road through the village (the A422) has two sharp, narrow bends.
+HGVs gets stuck at these narrow bends often causing traffic chaos.
 It was resurfaced in 2015 after being damaged by traffic.